panzerdp/dmitripavlutin.com/posts/176-typescript-record/index.md

 ---
 title: "Record Type in TypeScript"
-description: "Record<K, V> is a utility type that simplifies typing object in TypeScript.
-Let's see how you can advantage from it."
+description: "Record simplifies typing objects in TypeScript.
+Let's see how you can benefit from it."
-published: "2023-04-27"
+published: "2023-04-28"
-modified: "2023-04-27"
+modified: "2023-04-28"
 thumbnail: "./images/cover.jpg"
 slug: typescript-record
 tags: ['typescript', 'object']